Are Open Houses Worth It? When One Might Make Sense

 Marketing is the key to a successful open house.
 A top agent will advertise the date, time, and location of your open house along with photos and descriptions of your property on the multiple listing service (MLS), a digital platform used by real estate brokers and agents.

 - Nextdoor: This neighborhood-centric network connects residents and offers an events calendar perfect for listing your open house.
-It’s a great way to reach neighbors who might know interested buyers or are looking to move within the area.
+It’s a great way to reach neighbors who might know interested buyers or who are looking to move within the area.

 - Facebook: Spread the word by creating posts on your personal profile or setting up a dedicated Facebook event for your open house.
 You can further increase visibility with targeted ads or by listing the open house in the Facebook Marketplace, complete with photos and details.